 Sunday – Day 4: Cliff jump, cave explore, swim, snorkel and eat wild oysters prepared by Capt.
 Chris, the Poseiden of Pula on his magical boat tour.

 Explore Pula’s classical old-town with amazing seafood, street art and street performers.
 Get a glimpse into the daily life in this charming Adriatic city by wandering between the harbor and the ancient Roman ampitheater.

-Top 4 Best Things to do in Trieste Italy
+———-Top 4 Best Things to do in Trieste Italy

 Slovenia Lake Bled and Ljubljana

 Explore beautiful Ljubljana and Lake Bled in Slovenia just across the border from Italy, on this tour with an English speaking guide and hassle free transportation from Trieste.

 Be amazed by visiting Postojna Cave and Predjama Castle – the only preserved cave castle in the world on this small group tour in English with hotel pickup from Trieste.

 Wine Tastings in a UNESCO World Heritage Site

 Love wine?
 Tour the UNESCO world heritage Cividale del Friulli and highlights of the Collio Friulli wine growing region on this amazing history and wine tasting tour.

 Enjoy the water and book a vintage boat tour.
 You’ll get to see small towns along the coast near Trieste as Slovenia has a sliver of coast next door.

 May – November